albert-vo-crypto/moneyhack-dapp/doc/Background.md

 ### Pivotal Idea: Tradeable Future Smart Contract Revenues

-The pirvotal idea of the ReveFin project can be summarized as follows:
+The pivotal idea of the ReveFin project can be summarized as follows:

 "Future (smart contract) revenue that is programmatically certain is a *financial asset,* and it *should be tradeable*."